 The Week in Review:

-09:30 National Statistics will be releasing their latest figure for the Consumer Price Index in December.
-This figure measures changes in the price of a basket of goods and is widely considered to be an indicator of both purchasing trends and inflation.
-A high reading is likely to be bullish for the GBP.
+00:30 The RBA will be releasing their latest figure for the Consumer Price Index in Q4.
+This is a measure of the change in the price of a basket of goods and is a key indicator of inflation and consumer spending.
+A high reading is likely to be bullish for the AUD.

-02:00 The National Bureau of Statistics of China is set to release their latest figure for Gross Domestic Product in Q4.
-This figure represents the total value of all goods and services that are produced by the economy.
-A high reading is likely to be bullish for the CNY.
+13:30 The U.S Department of Labor is set to release their latest figure for Nonfarm Payrolls in January.
+This figure represents all jobs that have been created in non-agricultural business.
+A high reading is generally bullish for the USD.

-13:30 Initial Jobless Claims are set to be published by the U.S Department of Labor.
-This measurement represents the number of people that have filed for first-time state unemployment insurance.
-This is used as an indicator of the strength of the labour market.
-A large reading would likely be bearish for the USD.
+13:30 Januarys Unemployment Rate is also set to be released by the U.S Department of Labor.
+This is a key indicator of the strength of the labour market and a decrease of the current 4.1% would likely be bullish for the USD.

 18:00 The latest update of the Baker Hughes Rig Count will be released, providing an insight into the supply of oil via active rigs.
 This has count represents rigs exclusively used for oil.